fiveisprime/iron-cache-cli/README.md

 `$ cache project my-project`.
 Optionally set a default cache to use:
 `$ cache cache my-cache` otherwise pass the cache to use with the -c (--cache) option.

+See all of your default settings by running `$ cache defaults`.

 ### Example